 No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 2.1.3 The board of directors should determine 1.
-The principles of and approaches to the risk ✓ complied with principles of and approaches to creation of the risk management and internal management and internal control system in the Company are set forth by the Board ☐ partly complied with control system in the company. of Directors and documented in the Company's internal regulations defining the risk management and internal control policy.
-2. In the reporting period, the Board of Directors approved (revised) the acceptable level of risk (risk appetite) of the Company, or the Audit Committee and (or) Risk Committee (if any) considered the expediency of bringing the issue of risk appetite revision to the attention of the Board of Directors. □ not complied with 2.1.4 The board of directors should determine the company's policy on remuneration due to and/or reimbursement of costs incurred by its board members, members of its executive bodies and other key managers. .
-The Company has developed and implemented ✓ complied with the policy(-ies) approved by the Board of Directors on remuneration and reimbursement of costs \square partly complied with incurred by the members of the Board of Directors, the Company's executive bodies and other key managers of the Company.
+The principles of and approaches to the risk ✓ complied with principles of and approaches to creation of the risk management and internal management and internal control system in the Company are set forth by the Board □ partly complied with control system in the company. □ not complied with 2.1.4 The board of directors should determine the company's policy on remuneration due to and/or reimbursement of costs incurred by its board members, members of its executive bodies and other key managers.
+The Company has developed and implemented √ complied with the policy(-ies) approved by the Board of Directors on remuneration and reimbursement of costs \square partly complied with incurred by the members of the Board of Directors, the Company's executive bodies and other key managers of the Company.
 2. The meetings of the Board of Directors reviewed issues related to the above policy (-ies) during the reporting period. □ not complied with 2.1.5 The board of directors should play The Board of Directors plays a key part √ complied with a key role in prevention, detection and resolution of internal conflicts between in prevention, detection, and settlement of internal conflicts. \square partly complied with the company's bodies, shareholders and employees.
-The Company has established the system to identify transactions related to the conflict of interest and the system of efforts designed to settle such conflicts. □ not complied with 2.1.6 The board of directors should play a key Company's internal documents list the persons √ complied with role in procuring that the company is transparent, discloses information responsible for information policy implementation. □ partly complied with in full and in due time, and provides its shareholders with unhindered access □ not complied with to its documents.
+The Company has established the system to identify transactions related to the conflict of interest and the system of efforts designed to settle such conflicts. □ not complied with 2.1.6 The board of directors should play a key Company's internal documents list the persons √ complied with role in procuring that the company is transparent, discloses information responsible for information policy implementation. \square partly complied with in full and in due time, and provides its shareholders with unhindered access □ not complied with to its documents.